recp/im/README.md

 # 🎞 Digital Image Processing ( In-Progress )

-Image loader library to fast load images, it will be optimized for render engines.
+Image loader library to fast load images, it will be optimized for render engines, image processing and more...

 It will provide lot of options, wait until first release.